partrita/DataAnalysis-w-AI-course/assignments/assignment_01.md

 ### Option B (advanced)

 Use AI as your assistant to build an interactive app (dashboard) that mimics the FT graph.
-Try to see if you can update the app dynamically (e.g., with user inputs, date range selectors, etc.).
+* Minimum requirement: the you shall be able to set dates, and hover around values
+* Ideal: get the app update data and graph dynamically.
+ * could be upload new data
+ * best: automatic via API

 **what to submit**
 * link to app